15 Ways To Homestead Anywhere

 If you use a dehumidifier in your basement, don’t dump the water out, use it instead to water your herbs and patio plants.
 I dump the water into old milk jugs as my humidifier fills up.
 In the lid, I have holes punched out creating a perfect watering can.

-Remember, do not use this water for animals because it can be dirty and undrinkable.
+SLCG Pro Tip: Do not use water from a dehydrator for animals because it can be dirty and undrinkable.
 Save this type of water for your plants only.

 Another tip is one I use every day.
 When you are filling your sink with warm water to do dishes, don’t let that cold water go down the drain as you are waiting for it to warm up.
 Instead, fill a couple of clean milk jugs with the cool water.
 This water is clean so it can be used to water animals or you can put it in your fridge to drink later.